 Adoption laws vary from state to state but some general principles always apply.
 Legally, adoption severs the relationship of one or both of the child’s biological and creates parental rights and obligations for the adoptive parents.
 An Alpharetta adoption lawyer could help explain the adoption laws that apply to one’s specific situation.

-While some laws apply across all states, Georgia has its own laws that apply to adoption in Georgia.
+While some laws apply across all states, Georgia has its own laws that apply to adoption.
 In Georgia, an adoptive parent must meet several criteria, including:

 There are also background checks and home visits that may be required before an adoption can be finalized.